Dan Forest: Early life and education

 Forest was born in Harrisonburg, Virginia, and grew up in Charlotte, North Carolina.
-His mother, Sue Myrick, was a member of the U.S. House of Representatives, who represented a Charlotte-based congressional district from 1995 to 2013.
+His mother, Sue Myrick, represented a Charlotte-based congressional district from 1995 to 2013 in the U.S. House of Representatives.
 Forest received a bachelor's degree and a master's degree in architecture from the University of North Carolina at Charlotte.
 An architect, Forest was a senior partner at an architectural firm in Charlotte before being elected lieutenant governor.

 Lieutenant Governor of North Carolina (2013–2021)

 Elections

 In 2012, in his first run for office, Forest placed first in a five-way May primary election, with 32.98% of the vote; Wake County commissioner Tony Gurley received 24.83% of the vote, Speaker Pro Tempore of the North Carolina House of Representatives Dale Folwell received 24.25% of the vote; state representative Grey Mills received 14.67% of the vote, and Arthur Jason Rich received 3.28% of the vote.
 Forest and Gurley advanced to the July 2012 second primary (runoff election), in which Forest secured the Republican nomination, defeating Gurley 67.87%–32.13%.

 In the November 2012 general election, Forest defeated the Democratic nominee, former state representative Linda Coleman, by an extremely small margin—Forest received 2,187,728 votes (50.08%) to Coleman's 2,180,870 (49.92%).
 Coleman opted not to seek a recount, although the margin was small enough for her to be entitled to one.
 He was sworn in on January 7, 2013.

 In a November 2016 rematch against Coleman, Forest was re-elected lieutenant governor, receiving 2,393,514 votes (51.81%) to Coleman's 2,093,375 votes (45.32%); Libertarian Party candidate Jacki Cole received 132,645 (2.87%).
 His second term began on January 1, 2017.